luisarizmendi/openshift-edge-demos/demos/placement/doc/03-placement.md

     spec:
       value: good
     ```

-4. Access your **Edge OpenShift** clusters:
+Then in the `edge-1` cluster

+1. Access your OpenShift console in the **edge-1** cluster.
-5. Click the `+` button to add resources.
+2. Click the `+` button to add resources.
-6. Paste the following content:
+3. Paste the following content:

     ```yaml
     apiVersion: cluster.open-cluster-management.io/v1alpha1
     kind: ClusterClaim
     metadata:
       name: demo.status
     spec:
-      value: good
+      value: bad
     ```

   > **NOTE**
   >
-  > We are creating these objects becase those were not generated during the lab bootstrap.
-From now on, you don't create them again, you will need to modify them.
+  > We are creating these objects at this moment.
+From now on, you don't create them again, you will need to modify the already existing manifest.

+Now everyting should be ready.
+With this configuration only the `local-cluster` will be selected for deployment.
+You can check that this is true by opening the corresponding `PlacementDecision` object linked to the `Placement` that we created:

+1. Access your OpenShift console in the **Hub cluster**.
+2. Go to "Home > API Explorer" and look for "PlacementDecision" objects
+3. Review all instances and open `demo-placement-decision-1`
+4. Open the YAML view and at the end, in the `status` section you will see the allowed clusters for this `Placement` object, in this case only `local-cluster`.

+## Deploy on Cloud

 Ok, now that we have prepared the initial state of our clusters, we can deploy the application: